 Students regularly check books out of the library.
-Students and/or parents will be asked to pay for lost or damaged books.
-If a book is found after it has been paid for, the money will be reimbursed to the student and parent.
+Lost or damaged books must be paid for by the student.
+If a book is found after it has been paid for, the money will be reimbursed to the student.

-6.9 TRANSPORTATION

-- A. Bus transportation is provided to all students who live within the enrollment area of the school of attendance subject to the exceptions below.
-Any questions regarding bus problems should be directed to the Transportation office at (269) 751-5191.
+A. Bus transportation is provided to all students who live within the enrollment area of the school of attendance subject to the exceptions below.
+Any questions regarding bus problems should be directed to the Transportation office at 751-5191.

-- B. Parental Transportation of Students:
+B. Parental Transportation of Students:

-- a.
 Parents who transport their students should stay in designated areas for student drop-off and pick-up.
 Please check your child's school regulations and send a note to school informing the teacher that you will be picking your child up.

-- C. Bus Policy
+- C. Bus Policy - I. ELIGIBILITY:

-- a.
-General Guidelines: A resident student is eligible for transportation services if the distance from the home to the school (elementary school in their attendance area) equals or exceeds the distance of 0.5 miles (Y5-4th grade).
+a.
+General Guidelines:

+A resident student is eligible for transportation services if the distance from the home to the school (elementary school in their attendance area for grades K-5) equals or exceeds the following minimum distances:

+Kindergarten 0.5 miles Grades 1-5 0.5 miles

 Distances will be determined in accordance with the policies of the Michigan Department of Education.

-- b.
-Exception Guidelines: Within the walking distances described above, exceptions will be granted to students required to walk along certain designated routes.
+b.
+Exception Guidelines:

+Within the walking distances described under I-A, exceptions will be granted to students required to walk along certain designated routes.
 Factors such as traffic volume and speed, road and shoulder width, presence or absence of ditches and/or sidewalks are to be considered.

-- i.
-The following roads are exceptions to the walking distance eligibility described above.
+The following roads are exceptions to the walking distance eligibility described in 1-A.

-- 1. Bentheim:

-- a.
-38th Street north of the school

-- b.
-38th Street south of 140th Avenue

-- c.
-140th Avenue

-- 2. Blue Star:

-- a.
-Blue Star Highway

-- b.
-58th Street

-- 3. Hamilton:

-- a.
-135th Street east of M-40

-- b.
-134th Street

-- c.
-M-40, east side of road if crossing guards unavailable north of the school or south of main entrance
+Bentheim: 38th Street north of the school 38th Street south of 140th Avenue 140th Avenue Blue Star: Blue Star Highway 58th Street Hamilton: 135th Street east of M-40 134th Street M-40, east side of road if crossing guards unavailable north of the school or south of main entrance Sandyview: 46th Street 142nd Avenue 143rd Avenue c.
+Other Guidelines:

-- c.
-Other Guidelines: Exceptions may be granted if there are no older students (grades 1-4) to walk with Y5/Kindergarten students during the morning or afternoon times.
+Kindergarten students are not subject to I-A at noon pickup or drop-off times.
+Exceptions may be granted if there are no older students (grades 1-5) to walk with them during the morning or afternoon times.

+II.
+WALKING DISTANCE TO STOPS:

-- D. Walking Distances to Stops: Bus routes will be determined so that an authorized bus stop is available within a reasonable walking distance of the home of each student eligible for transportation services.
+Bus routes will be determined so that an authorized bus stop is available within a reasonable walking distance of the home of each student eligible for transportation services.
 The following shall be the limits for walking distances from the student's home to the assigned bus stop.

-- a.
-Y5/Kindergarten 0.1 mile

-- b.
-Grades 1-4 0.2 mile
+Kindergarten 0.1 mile Grades 1-5 0.2 mile

-- The walking distance to stop policy will not apply in cases where the Transportation Supervisor has determined that a road is not accepted for school vehicle to travel.
+The walking distance to stop policy will not apply in cases where the Transportation Supervisor has determined that a road is not accepted for school vehicle to travel.
 (See next section).

-- E. Establishment of Routes

-- a.
+III.
+ESTABLISHMENT OF ROUTES

 Buses will not be required to travel unimproved roads or roads determined to be unsafe or impassable.
-Unless the Transportation Supervisor determines that a safer stop must be

-established, buses will generally not travel on seasonal, dead-end, narrow (not 2 full lanes), or private roads.
+Unless the Transportation Supervisor determines that a safer stop must be established, buses will generally not travel on seasonal, deadend, narrow (not 2 full lanes), or private roads.